Surgery, Breast Cancer, and Me – Part 3

 The nurse asked if I had someone with me and I told her, "My husband."
 I think she asked someone to find him; not sure.

-I was still barely awake and I just wanted her to give me a minute to take in my surroundings and discover how I was.
-But I felt she was rushing me.
+I was still barely awake and I wanted her to give me a minute to take in my surroundings and discover how I really felt.
+But she seemed to be rushing me.

 I felt some pain on my left side where the incision was.
 I told her the pain was more like a six.